sqoise/smartalias/backend/docs/sms-notification-setup.md

 ## Overview

 SmartLias includes an SMS notification system that sends announcements to residents when published.
-The system uses **Semaphore** (Philippine SMS provider) for sending messages.
+The system uses **IProg SMS API** (Philippine SMS provider) for sending messages.

 ## Features